bickybilly/bickybilly.github.io/_posts/2019-07-31-bell-box-mural.md

 ![Backside](/public/imgs/mural/complete-back.jpg)
 *Pretty much a whole 'nother mural on the back, too.
 The lighting makes it difficult to get a good photograph, but I'll get a better one some day.*

 That's it!
 I'd be so happy continue painting murals in the future.
-I plan to continue applying to these city programs-- here's hoping!
+I plan to keep applying to these city programs-- here's hoping!